Sylvn001/crud-angularjs/README.md

 # Angular.JS CRUD

-> Application to create a basic app using angular.js, testing tools of development and features for technologie.
+> Application to create a basic app using angular.js, testing tools of development and features for technologies.

 ### 💻 Angular 14.0.0